amonrperes/lds-datahouse-api/README.md

 # LDS Datahouse API
 ## _A Open Source API to access LDS Leaders and Clerk Resources_

-LDS Datahouse API is a REST API based on a web scrapping service, used to access features from https://lcr.churchofjesuschrist.org.
+LDS Datahouse API is a REST API based on a web scrapping service used to access features from https://lcr.churchofjesuschrist.org.

 ## Current Features
 - Retrieve new members' data from New Member report.